aviks/MiniFB.jl/docs/src/api.md

 mfb_timer_delta
 mfb_timer_get_frequency
 mfb_timer_get_resolution
-mfb_rgb
 ```

-## Callback signatures
+## Callback Functions

 These are the callback signatures used by the C library when signaling events.
 The Julia function should be written with the correct signature, and passed to the library via the various `mfb_set_*_callback`.
-See the [Image Viewer example](../example/Image) for more detail.
+See the [Image Viewer example](../example/Image/) for more detail.
+There are additional methods of these functions that take a function pointer, for finer grained control, but they should not be needed for most cases.

 ### active